 Summary of Product Characteristics Updated 02-Apr-2019 | ADVANZ Pharma

-Each 1ml dose contains 6mg of Alimemazine tartrate.
+Each film-coated tablet contains 10mg of alimemazine tartrate.

 For a full list of excipients, see section 6.1.

 Alimemazine may be used in pre-medication as a sedative before anaesthesia in children aged between 2 to 7 years.
-Alimemazine tartrate 30 mg / 5ml syrup can be used for the specific indication of pre-anaesthesia sedation in children (see Section 4.2).
+The alimemazine syrup formulation is suitable for these indications in children.

 Do NOT exceed the recommended dose (see also section 4.9).